preguza/Credit_repay_prediction/README.md

-The task of this project was to identify witch aplicants for loans will manage to repay it back.
+The task of this project was to identify which aplicants for loans will manage to repay it back.
 For this purpose was available complex data consisting of:
 - 7 *.csv* files relationed with 3 different primary keys;
 - 232 initial features;
 - 32,857,652 total number of records.

-Performance metric I used ROC AUC.
+Performance metric I used was ROC AUC.
 It will help the business get a better understanding about how this algorithm can be used in production and the deployment options (canary deployment/partial automation/full automation etc).

 The data was split in training and test tests.
 Test set was used only once to evaluate final performance of algorithm.
 After initial data preprocessing, I have trained various models and tested performance using crossvalidation.
 Most important results are as follows: